 As an MSP, Indusflow has more of an enabler mentality.
 Our focus is on customer service and enabling our customers’ businesses through technology.
 We’re in the business of supporting our customers’ growth and development, and we have the staff and expertise to do it.

 Customer service: From a customer service perspective, there is more pressure on an outsourced MSP to provide excellent customer service because support is contracted and needs to be renewed, often yearly.
 There’s a whole marketplace of other MSPs that the customer could potentially go to, so there’s a lot of pressure on your partner to deliver great customer service.

 Internal IT departments don’t work under this kind of pressure, and they aren’t necessarily motivated to exceed your expectations or provide great customer service.

-Breadth of experience.
-Let’s say a company has 200 users and a three-person full-time IT department.
+The breadth of experience: Let’s say a company has 200 users and a three-person full-time IT department.
 Those IT personnel only know that environment.
 They don’t have a broad range of expertise or exposure to a variety of setups and scenarios to draw upon.

 Internal IT departments often don’t have that culture of constant improvement and don’t invest heavily in training.
 They’re in a smaller environment with lots of pressure and responsibility, and it’s common to feel both stressed and isolated.

 A lot of businesses view IT departments as a cost center.
 Marketing, Operations, and Sales are all making money for the business, and so they’re often subject to better treatment.
 On the other hand, the IT department is seen as costing the business money, so IT departments are sometimes less appreciated and respected.
 This leads to less happy and motivated staff.